Via live interactive webinar

-Through this dynamic workshop, participants will learn a number of innovative play-based techniques to engage, assess, and treat families.
-The advantages of using creative techniques with families will be outlined, and tips for overcoming challenges will be discussed.
-Videos and activity demonstrations will illustrate techniques.
+Through this fun and interactive webinar, participants will learn a number of innovative play therapy techniques to engage, assess, and treat families.
+The advantages of using play therapy techniques with families will be outlined, and tips for overcoming challenges will be discussed.
+Videos of family play therapy sessions will illustrate techniques.

 Upon the completion of this course, participants will be able to:

 - List three benefits to using play, art, and other expressive techniques in family therapy.

 - Implement at least 2 strategies for engaging resistant family members

 - Utilize at least 6 play therapy techniques in sessions with families.

 Sources and Resources (click to expand):

 Cornett, N. (2020).
 Family play therapy: Why & how.
 Play Therapy (15)2, 8-11.